apollographql/apollo-server/docs/source/schema/directives.md

 Each directive can only appear in _certain_ locations within a GraphQL schema or operation.
 These locations are listed in the directive's definition.

 For example, here's the GraphQL spec's definition of the `@deprecated` directive:
+FIXME I believe this is now outdated as `@deprecated` can appear in more places now.

 ```graphql
 directive @deprecated(